Careers

 As the world becomes more data-focused, many industries depend on numerical measurements to evaluate possibilities and make decisions.

-UConn statistics majors and minors take courses and get involved with internships, research, and other hands-on experiences.
+UConn students majoring in the Department of Statistics take courses and get involved with internships, research, and other hands-on experiences.
 Through these activities, our students become skilled analysts and develop traits that are highly desirable to employers.

 Where Our Alumni Work